Ahh!!! Do you realize what just happened?

 Coca-Cola is the primary soft-drink company used at Walt Disney World.
 Therefore, runDisney races have Dasani and Powerade along the course and at the finish line.
 Volunteers will be on the ready to hand you both Dasani and Powerade.

 You’ve just run a race in the Florida heat, therefore, I recommend downing a Powerade before you leave the beverage area of the finish line.
-It is hard to (and often discouraged) to move backwards in the finish line area as the volunteers are attempting to keep pedestrian traffic flowing one way.
-If you drink your Powerade right when you are handed it, you’ll know that 1) you’ve replaced some of the liquid and electrolytes you’ve lost during your race and 2) your hands are free for another bottle that you can continue to sip.
+It is hard to (and often discouraged) to move backward in the finish line area as the volunteers are attempting to keep pedestrian traffic flowing one way.
+If you drink your Powerade right when you are handed it, you’ll know that 1) you’ve replaced some of the liquid and electrolytes you’ve lost during your race, and 2) your hands are free for another bottle that you can continue to sip.

 If you can, grab both a spare water and a Powerade after the initial bottle you finish.
 I haven’t had a problem in the past receiving two bottles.
 If a volunteer tells you no, just ask another one farther up the line.
 Trust me, Disney doesn’t want you to pass out due being dehydrated following your race and will gladly support you wanting another beverage.
 Plus, by the time you get through the finish line and back to the runDisney buses and your ultimately your hotel, it will be able an hour or more.
 You’re going to need the hydration!